rameenbabar/Adaptive-ST-VFL-Spatio-Temporal-Vertical-Federated-Learning-for-Cellular-Traffic-Prediction/README.md

 The implementation builds on and improves limitations found in the base research:

-📄 **Base Paper**: *Predicting cellular traffic using federated learning* — https://www.nature.com/articles/s41598-024-53193-y
+📄 **Base Paper**: *Core network traffic prediction based on vertical federated learning and split learning* — https://www.nature.com/articles/s41598-024-53193-y

 ---